AdobeDocs/experience-platform.en/help/query-service/use-cases/merchandising-variables.md

 1. A user performs an internal search for "winter hat" which sets the conversion syntax enabled merchandising eVar6 to "internal search:winter hat".
 2. The user clicks on "waffle beanie" and lands on the product detail page.
   a.
 Landing here fires off a `Product View` event for the "waffle beanie" for $12.99.
   b.
 Since `Product View` is configured as a binding event, the product "waffle beanie" is now bound to the eVar6 value of "internal search:winter hat".
-Anytime the "waffle beanie" product is collected it is associated with "internal search:winter hat" until either the eVar expiration setting is reached, or, a new eVar6 value is set and the binding event occurs with that product again.
+Anytime the "waffle beanie" product is collected, it is associated with "internal search:winter hat".
+This happens until either the eVar expiration setting is reached, or, a new eVar6 value is set and the binding event occurs with that product again.
 3. The user adds the product to their cart, firing the `Cart Add` event.
 4. The user performs another internal search for "summer shirt" which sets the conversion syntax enabled merchandising eVar6 to "internal search:summer shirt".
 5. The user selects "sporty t-shirt" and lands on the product detail page.